-Note: Exclusion criteria #20, 21, 22, 23, and 24 are not applicable to subjects who are enrolled after the target of 15 to 18 evaluable subjects has been reached and who are therefore not required to undergo the bronchoscopy/BAL procedures.
+Note: Exclusion criteria #20, #21, #22, #23, and #24 are not applicable to subjects who are not required to undergo the bronchoscopy/BAL procedures.

 9.3 Withdrawal and Discontinuation

 Any subject may voluntarily withdraw (ie, reduce the degree of participation in the study) consent for continued participation and data collection.
 The reason for withdrawal will be recorded on the appropriate CRF.
 Assessments to be performed at the termination visit (including in cases of withdraw or discontinuation) are described in Section 10.6, Section 20.2, and Section 20.3.